-- Giving you a way to boil untreated water.
+- The ability to boil untreated water.

 Primitive methods of Starting a Fire: